mondalso/book-exercise-docs/labmodule01/README-CDA.md

 ## Lab Module 01

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-01-001 - Lab Module 01](https://github.com/orgs/programming-the-iot/projects/1#column-9974937).

 ### Description

 The initial enviroment setup for CDA dev environment was created by cloning the [python-components](https://github.com/programming-the-iot) repository.
 After cloning a copy of the repository locally, a remote git repository was created and linked using URL.